Benign Skin Growth Removal

 Cherry angiomas, sometimes called red moles, are small red bumps that typically increase in number with age.
 In fact, it’s extremely rare for a person to not have developed a few by the time they are in their thirties.
 These red bumps typically appear on the back, stomach, arms, and legs—rarely on the face, feet, or hands.
 Cherry angiomas are not a serious medical concern, though there are cosmetic procedures that can be done to remove them, such as laser therapy or desiccation.

 Skin tags are small, soft skin growths often connected to the skin by a thin stalk.
 Skin tags themselves are harmless, but they can be a symptom of more serious medical conditions such as diabetes.
-While skin tags are not painful and may eventually fall off on their own, skin tag removal is a common cosmetic procedure.
+While skin tags are not painful and may eventually fall off on their own, skin tag removal in Omaha is a common cosmetic procedure.
 Your dermatologist may recommend cryotherapy, ligation, or surgical removal of the tag depending on their location and size.

 Sebaceous hyperplasia is a common skin condition occurring in adults.
 These benign growths typically appear on the face and are the result of enlarged sebaceous (oil) glands.
 These bumps are usually small and can appear yellow or skin-colored.
 If sebaceous hyperplasia creates a cosmetic concern, they can be treated with several methods, including cryosurgery, laser treatment, or oral medication.
 If you’re interested in sebaceous hyperplasia treatment, your dermatologist can help you find the best method for you.